Jake Bidwell: Brentford

 Bidwell signed for Brentford permanently on a three-year deal for an undisclosed fee on 17 June 2013.
 After starting in Brentford's first three league games of the season, Bidwell suffered the first serious injury of his career after taking a knock to his ankle in a 1–1 league draw with Gillingham on 17 August 2013.
 He returned to action in a 2–1 Football League Trophy second round defeat to Peterborough United on 8 October and was the first-choice left back through to the end of the season.
 Bidwell hit a patch of form in January 2014, assisting goals for Will Grigg, Clayton Donaldson and Jonathan Douglas in successive wins over Port Vale, Walsall and Gillingham and won the Football League Young Player of the Month award for his efforts.
 He made his 100th Brentford appearance in a 1–1 draw with Shrewsbury Town on 1 February.
 Towards the end of a successful season in which Brentford clinched automatic promotion to the Championship, Bidwell was named in the 2013–14 League One PFA Team of the Year and as a substitute in the League One Team of the Year.
 He made 41 appearances during the 2013–14 season and signed a new three-year contract on 24 July 2014.

 Bidwell began the 2014–15 season as an ever-present and on his sixth appearance was named captain of the side for the first time, for a 1–0 League Cup second round West London derby defeat to Fulham.
 A hand in two of Brentford's goals in a 3–2 victory over Brighton & Hove Albion on 13 September earned him a place in the Football League Team of the Week.
-His ever-present status came to an end after he was sent off in the 37th minute of a 2–1 defeat to fellow playoff contenders Watford on 10 February 2015.
+His ever-present status came to an end after he was sent off in the 37th minute of a 2–1 defeat to fellow play-off contenders Watford on 10 February 2015.
 Upon his return to the team three weeks later, Bidwell celebrated his 150th Brentford appearance when he came on for Jota with half an hour remaining of an eventual 1–0 defeat to Birmingham City.
-He finished a successful 2014–15 season with 51 appearances, after Brentford were knocked out in the playoff semi-finals by Middlesbrough.
+He finished a successful 2014–15 season with 51 appearances, after Brentford were knocked out in the play-off semi-finals by Middlesbrough.